-PROXY STATEMENT 2022 Annual Meeting of Stockholders to be held on July 11, 2022
+PROXY STATEMENT 2024 Annual Meeting of Stockholders to be held on June 28, 2024

-This Proxy Statement is furnished in connection with the solicitation of proxies by the Board of Directors (the "Board") of Processa Pharmaceuticals, Inc., a Delaware corporation ("Processa," the "Company," "we," "our" or "us"), for use at the 2022 Annual Meeting of Stockholders (the "Annual Meeting") to be held at the Nasdaq MarketSite, 4 Times Square, New York, NY 10036, beginning at 12:00 p.m.
-Eastern time on Monday, July 11, 2022, and at any postponements or adjournments thereof.
+This Proxy Statement is furnished in connection with the solicitation of proxies by the Board of Directors (the "Board") of Processa Pharmaceuticals, Inc., a Delaware corporation ("Processa," the "Company," "we," "our" or "us"), for use at the 2024 Annual Meeting of Stockholders (the "Annual Meeting") to be held at our corporate office located at 7380 Coca Cola Drive, Suite 106, Hanover, MD 21076 on Friday, June 28, 2024, beginning at 1:00 p.m., Eastern Time, and at any postponements or adjournments thereof.

-All attendees will be required to comply with Nasdaq's Covid-19 access policies.
-We reserve the right to implement other or additional safety measures as we deem prudent or as required by any applicable laws or government orders.
-If we determine that it is not possible or advisable to hold the Annual Meeting in person at the Nasdaq MarketSite on the Annual Meeting date, we may make alternative arrangements to hold the Annual Meeting at a different date or time, in a different location, and/or by means of remote communication.
+If we determine that it is not possible or advisable to hold the Annual Meeting in person at our corporate office on the Annual Meeting date, we may make alternative arrangements to hold the Annual Meeting at a different date or time, in a different location, and/or by means of remote communication.
 In the event we determine it is necessary or appropriate to make alternative arrangements for the Annual Meeting, we will announce the decision to do so in advance, and details on how to participate will be issued by press release, posted on our website, and filed with the SEC as additional proxy soliciting material.